Brit Manuela Shows Off Her Phenomenal Figure In A Form-Fitting Pink Unitard

-Brit Manuela took to her Instagram account this morning to treat her 930,000 followers to a stunning new photo that showcased her phenomenal figure.
+Brit Manuela took to her Instagram account on Monday to treat her 930,000 followers to a stunning new photo that showcased her phenomenal figure.

-In the image, the model and fitness trainer showcased the results of her dedicated fitness regiment in a form-fitting unitard that hugged her sculpted curves in all of the right ways.
-The one-piece was from the U.K.-based brand Bo + Tee, and was made of a marled pink material that popped against Brit’s gorgeous, allover tan.
-It had thin spaghetti straps that showed off her toned arms and shoulders, and a deep scoop neckline that teased a glimpse of cleavage from underneath her long brunette hair, which was gathered to one side of her shoulder and spilled in front of her chest.
+In the image, the model and fitness trainer showcased the results of her dedicated regimen in a form-fitting unitard that hugged her sculpted curves in all of the right ways.
+The one-piece was from the U.K.-based brand Bo + Tee and was made of a marbled pink material that popped against her gorgeous, allover tan.
+It had thin spaghetti straps that showed off her toned arms and shoulders, and a deep scoop neckline that teased a glimpse of cleavage from underneath her long brunette hair, which was gathered to one side of her shoulder and spilled over her chest.

-The number proceeded to cinch in at Brit’s trim waist to draw attention to her flat midsection, and clung tightly to her hips and round booty.
-Also of note was its daringly short length — the piece hit just to her upper thighs, allowing her to show off muscular thighs.
+The number proceeded to cinch in at Brit’s trim waist to draw attention to her flat midsection, clinging tightly to her hips and round booty.
+Also of note was its daringly short length — the piece hit just to her upper thighs, allowing her to show off her muscles.

 Brit ventured outside to snap the photo in her sexy athleticwear.
 She balanced on one leg while leaning up against a gray-and-white shed and bent her other leg behind her, teasing a peek at the white sneakers she wore that gave her look even more of a sporty vibe.
 The model also added a set of hoop earrings and a thin chain necklace for a bit of bling.

-Brit also opted for a simple makeup look that highlighted her striking features without taking away from her natural beauty.
-The application seemed to include a peach lip gloss and a light dusting of red blush, ad well as a thick coat of mascara that to make her piercing green eyes pop.
+She opted for a simple makeup look that highlighted her striking features without taking away from her natural beauty.
+The application seemed to include a peach lip gloss and a light dusting of red blush, as well as a thick coat of mascara that made her piercing green eyes pop.

 It wasn’t long before fans began showering the latest addition to the brunette bombshell’s Instagram page with love.
-It has amassed nearly 17,000 likes within its first two hours of going live, as well as hundreds of comments and compliments.
+It has amassed nearly 17,000 likes and hundreds of comments and compliments within just two hours.

 “Gorgeous as always,” one person wrote.